azazellochg/em_health/docs/getting_started.rst

 Prerequisites
 ^^^^^^^^^^^^^

-.. important:: Currently we support Titan Krios and Glacios instruments only.
+.. important:: Currently we support Titan Krios, Glacios and Tundra instruments only.

 Requirements for ``EMHealth`` package: